AfiHisam/DekatManaNi-/README.md

  < uses-permission android:name="android.permission.INTERNET" />
  </pre>

-and add volley dependencies in your build.gradle (Module: app)
+and add volley library in your build.gradle (Module: app)
 <pre>
 compile 'com.android.volley:volley:1.0.0'
 </pre>
+Volley library is use to call and handle json from google api